-There are five different applications available for applicants to complete depending on the project type and size.
+There are six different applications available for applicants to complete depending on the project type and size.
 It is incumbent on the applicant to complete the application appropriate for their project.
 Applicants applying for infrastructure projects must utilize the application type based on the entire project cost, not the ATP request amount.
 All eligible projects must apply with one of the following application types.
 Applications for plans may not be combined with applications for infrastructure or non-infrastructure projects.
-Applications for the 2023 ATP Quick-build project phase II pilot program must be submitted to the statewide ATP in the manner outlined in Appendix D of the adopted ATP guidelines.

-The five application types are:
+The six application types are:

 - A. Large Project, Infrastructure only or Infrastructure/Non-infrastructure: - Projects with a total project cost of greater than \$10 million will be considered a Large Project and must usethe Large Project application.
-Commission staff may conduct onsite field reviews on a selection of projects that qualify as large projects.
-Field reviews are not indicative of the project's likelihood of funding. - Projects that qualify for the large application do not need to apply for construction and may apply for pre-construction phases only. - B. Medium Project, Infrastructure only or Infrastructure/Non-infrastructure: - Projects with a total project cost of more than \$3.5 million and up to \$10 million will be considered a medium project and must use the medium project application. - C. Small Project, Infrastructure only or Infrastructure/Non-infrastructure:
+Commission staff may conduct onsite field reviews on a

-- Projects with a total project cost of \$3.5 million or less will be considered a small project and must use the small project application. - D. Non-infrastructure Only - E. Plan: - Applicants can only apply for a plan with the plan application.
+- selection of projects that qualify as large projects.
+Field reviews are not indicative of the project's likelihood of funding. - Projects that qualify for the large application do not need to apply for construction and may apply for pre-construction phases only. - B. Medium Project, Infrastructure only or Infrastructure/Non-infrastructure: - Projects with a total project cost of more than \$3.5 million and up to \$10 million will be considered a medium project and must use the medium project application. - C. Small Project, Infrastructure only or Infrastructure/Non-infrastructure: - Projects with a total project cost of \$3.5 million or less will be considered a small project and must use the small project application. - D. Non-infrastructure Only - E. Plan: - Applicants can only apply for a plan with the plan application.
 This application cannot be combined with any other type of project.
-Plan projects must be within or encompass a disadvantaged community.
+Plan projects must be within or encompass a disadvantaged community. - F. Quick-Build: - Applicants should refer to Appendix D for more information on applying for a quick-build project.